Military career of Adolf Hitler: Assessment of service and lifestyle during the war

 In early 1915, Gefreiter Hitler adopted a stray dog he named Fuchsl (Little Fox), who was taught many tricks and became his companion.
 Hitler described him as a "proper circus dog".
 In August 1917 the List Regiment transferred to a quiet sector of the front in Alsace.
 During the journey, both Fuchsl and Hitler's portfolio of sketches and paintings were stolen.
 Hitler, though heartbroken by his loss, did take his first leave, which consisted of an 18-day visit to Berlin where he stayed with the family of a comrade.

 At the Nuremberg Trials, two of his former superiors testified that Hitler had refused to be considered for promotion.

 Hitler was twice decorated for bravery.
 He received the Iron Cross Second Class in 1914 and the Iron Cross First Class in 1918, an honour rarely given to a lance corporal.
 Hitler's First Class Iron Cross was recommended by Lieutenant Hugo Gutmann, a Jewish adjutant in the List Regiment.
 According to Weber, this rare award was commonly awarded to those posted to regimental headquarters, such as Hitler, who had contact with more senior officers than did combat soldiers.
 Hitler's Iron Cross First Class was awarded after an attack in open warfare during which messengers were indispensable and on a day in which the depleted regiment lost 60 killed and 211 wounded.

+Hitler was an excellent marksman.
+After he became leader of Germany, Pierre Huss witnessed him twice shooting a snowball in the air with his Luger pistol.
+Hitler boasted "I am a better pistol shot" than most of the top Waffen-SS and German Army marksmen.